Poisson Geometry Related to Atiyah Sequences: Short exact sequences of -groupoids

-\begin{prop} Let $E$ be a PBG-vector bundle over $P(M,G,\mu)$.
-Then the quotient manifold $E/G$ exists, and has a vector bundle structure with base $P/G\cong M$, such that the natural projection $E\to E/G$ is a vector bundle morphism over $\mu$. \end{prop}
+\begin{Proposition} Let $\lambda\colon E\to P$ be a PBG-vector bundle over a principal bundle $P$ with group~$G$ and projection $\mu\colon P\to P/G$.
+Then the quotient manifold~$E/G$ exists, and has a vector bundle structure with base $P/G$, such that the natural projection $E\to E/G$ is a vector bundle morphism over~$\mu$. \end{Proposition}

-The case $E = TP$ arises in constructing the Atiyah sequence of a Lie algebroid.
+The case $E = TP$ arises in constructing the Atiyah sequence of a principal bundle.

 There is a corresponding notion for Lie groupoids.
-A \emph{PBG-groupoid over $P(M,G)$} is a Lie groupoid $\gold\gpd P$ together with an action $\gold\times G\to \gold$ by groupoid automorphisms over the principal action $P\times G\to P$ (\cite[2.5.4]{Mackenzie:GT}).
+A \emph{PBG-groupoid over $P(M,G)$} is a Lie groupoid $\gold\gpd P$ together with an action $\gold\times G\to \gold$ by groupoid automorphisms over the principal action $P\times G\to P$ \cite[ Def\/inition~2.5.4]{Mackenzie:GT}.